SpikeGLX User Manual

 2. LF = 16-bit local field potential channels (some probes)

-All probes read out 384 AP and a single SY channel.
+Most probes read out 384 AP and a single SY channel.
 Some probes read out a separate LF band with the same channel count as the AP band.
+Quad-probes read out 1536 AP channels (384 from each of four shanks) and have four SY words (one per shank).

 The channels all have names with two (zero-based) indices, like this: